steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### PyTorch DataLoader

 One more hoop to jump through before we can actually start training.
-DataLoders are how you feed a dataset to a neural network during training in PyTorch.
-The data loaders will spit out data in batches for training.
-I want my batches to be random (`shuffle=True`) and quite small, since the dataset is small too.
+Data loaders are how you feed a dataset to a neural network during training in PyTorch.
+They spit out data in batches for training.
+I created a data loader for my dataset, configured to output batches that are randomized (`shuffle=True`) and small (`batch_size=6`), since the dataset is small too.

 ```python{5}
 from torchnet.dataset import SplitDataset, ShuffleDataset